-Pricing Run Revenue Above Cost = (Resource Expected MW Output Five Minute real-time LMP at the resource bus) - Real-time Market Offer
+Pricing Run Revenue Above Cost = (Resource Expected MW Output \ Five Minute real-time LMP at the resource busapplicable pricing point) - Real-time Market Offer

-- The Resource Expected MW Output is the Desired MW (capped at the stability limit in effect) value of the resource based on the Final Offer at the five minute real-time LMP at the resource bus. - The Real-time Market Offer is the five minute interval offer integrated under the Final Offer for the Resource Expected MW Output.
+- The Resource Expected MW Output is the Desired MW (capped at the stability limit in effect) value of the resource based on the Final Offer at the five minute real-time LMP at the resource busapplicable pricing point. - The Real-time Market Offer is the five minute interval offer integrated under the Final Offer for the Resource Expected MW Output.